SUNET/revoke-back/README.md

 TEST_OCSP_PORT
 ```

-You can either edit `default.env`, or use a new file `custom.env` which will override `default.env`.

 ## Limitations

 - Currently only one user is supported, configured with `JWT_USER` and `OCSP_URL`.
 Multiple users could be supported e.g. by mapping JWT usernames to separate OCSP responder URLs.

-Before production:

-- Remove ignore of JWT issuing server's certificate
-- Serve HTTPS

 ## API specification